ChumaSuey/antig_chuma/README.md

 A special tribute mention to my friend Meowgi from the Doom Community for helping me for mapping into doom, leading Pacifist Paradise community and never stopped believing in me.  <3

-Thanks to my best friends Yuyi and Alunadrern.
+Thanks to my best friends Yuyi and Alunadrern for giving out the color values for the FOG and Sky <3.

 - bmFbr.
 - Paril.